MixinNetwork/mixin/custodian/README.md

 2. Never deploy this on public servers.
 3. Never connect this to public Mixin Kernel nodes.
 4. May use the Mixin Messenger API as a trust source to verify the custodian list.

+## Self Custodian

+Besides the general domain custodian, any people _P_ can make a self custodian request to have part of the key to custody some money in a DKG address owned by the kernel, domain and _P_ together.
+This self custodian will be charged for creation and any transactions.

+The self custodian is simply a normal UTXO, and the asset locked in the self custodian DKG address.
+This UTXO can be transferred freely in the same self custodian, and is not allowed to be moved to another self custodian.
+This UTXO must be released from the DKG address to the domain custodian before it is allowed to be transformed to a general kernel UTXO.